cruxppc/cruxppc-ng-3.5/README.md

 equivalent to what is on the Crux install ISO.
 Later stages will work on creating a CRUX PPC installation CD and validation of additional packages from opt, xorg and contrib.

-   Crux PPC will generally be kept the same as Crux mainline as much as possible.
+   Crux PPC will generally be kept consistent with Crux mainline as much as possible.
 Changes certainly are required for the PowerPC but
 differences between Crux PPC and Crux mainline will be minimized.